Click below for Chorus presentations by year.

 18 March 2003, Australian Parliament House

-150 women sang Lament in the Grand Foyer of Parliament House and gained national media coverage.
+150 women sang a Lament in the Grand Foyer of Parliament House on the day PM John Howard announced Australia's participation in the invasion of Iraq.
+The song had been written by Glenda Cloughley (words) and Judith Clingan (music) only days before.
+Many hundred copies of the hand-written manuscript were distributed among the singing networks of Canberra women.
+Here is a copy of the music.
 Millions of Australians heard national media broadcasts of this action and invitations began to arrive for Lament to be sung on other occasions.
-Conversations began about the possibility of interested women continuing to meet.